marxin/texi2rst-generated/sphinx/gccint/generic/overview.rst

 You can use the following macros to access identifiers:

-.. envvar:: IDENTIFIER_POINTERIDENTIFIER_POINTER
+.. envvar:: IDENTIFIER_POINTER

   The string represented by the identifier, represented as a ``char*``.
 This string is always ``NUL`` -terminated, and contains no embedded ``NUL`` characters.

-.. envvar:: IDENTIFIER_LENGTHIDENTIFIER_LENGTH
+.. envvar:: IDENTIFIER_LENGTH

   The length of the string returned by ``IDENTIFIER_POINTER``, not including the trailing ``NUL``.
 This value of ``IDENTIFIER_LENGTH (x)`` is always the same as ``strlen (IDENTIFIER_POINTER (x))``.

-.. envvar:: IDENTIFIER_OPNAME_PIDENTIFIER_OPNAME_P
+.. envvar:: IDENTIFIER_OPNAME_P

   This predicate holds if the identifier represents the name of an overloaded operator.
 In this case, you should not depend on the contents of either the ``IDENTIFIER_POINTER`` or the ``IDENTIFIER_LENGTH``.

-.. envvar:: IDENTIFIER_TYPENAME_PIDENTIFIER_TYPENAME_P
+.. envvar:: IDENTIFIER_TYPENAME_P

   This predicate holds if the identifier represents the name of a user-defined conversion operator.
 In this case, the ``TREE_TYPE`` of